Semi-Passive RFID PCB: The Innovative Engine of IoT Combining Passive Communication and Active Sensing

 Data Write to Flash 2 mA 10 ms / 15 minutes ~0.5 µAh

-*Note: The theoretical lifespan does not account for factors like battery self-discharge; actual lifespan is usually 5-10 years.*
+*Note: Theoretical lifespan does not account for factors like battery self-discharge; actual lifespan is typically 5-10 years.*

 Get PCB Quote